 Photogrammetry is the science of making measurements from photographs.
-The output of photogrammetry is typically a map, a drawing or a 3D model of some real-world object or land mass.Google Ads
+The output from photogrammetry is typically a map, a drawing or a 3D model of some real world object or land mass.

 3D Maps And Models

 To create 3D maps from aerial photogrammetry, the camera is mounted on the drone and is usually pointed vertically towards the ground.

 To overlap photos of an object or land by 80 to 90% would be impossible to complete accurately by pilot navigation.
-It is essential to have a UAV which has waypoint Navigation technology.
+It is essential to have a UAV which has waypoint navigation technology.

-Lidar sensors can also pierce dense canopy and vegetation, making it possible to capture bare earth structure that satellites cannot see, as well as ground cover in enough detail to allow vegetation categorization and change monitoring.
+Lidar sensors can also pierce dense canopy and vegetation, making it possible to capture bare earth structure which satellites cannot see, as well as ground cover in enough detail to allow vegetation categorization and change monitoring.

 Photogrammetry And Lidar Uses